AI terminal

 Where thane differs

-Warp treats AI as a copilot for human terminal use. thane treats Claude Code as a first-class citizen that needs to be orchestrated and sandboxed. thane’s 41-method JSON-RPC API lets Claude Code create workspaces, spawn terminals, manage browser tabs, and read audit logs programmatically.
-The Landlock + seccomp sandboxing ensures Claude Code can’t escape its workspace boundaries.
-And the task queue lets you batch and schedule Claude Code tasks with priority ordering.
+Warp treats AI as a copilot for human terminal use. thane treats Claude Code as a first-class citizen that needs to be orchestrated and sandboxed.
+The OS-level sandboxing ensures Claude Code can’t escape its workspace boundaries.
+The task queue lets you batch and schedule Claude Code tasks with priority ordering.
+And the real-time audit trail logs every security-relevant event.
 These aren’t features you can bolt onto a human-first terminal — they require a fundamentally different architecture.

 Which should you choose?

 Choose Warp if you want an AI-enhanced terminal for your own daily CLI work, especially on macOS.
-Choose thane if you run Claude Code and need programmatic control, kernel-level sandboxing, and task queue management on Linux.
+Choose thane if you run Claude Code and need programmatic control, OS-level sandboxing, and task queue management.

 Ready to try thane?